HHS/simpler-grants-gov/documentation/decisions/adr/000n-ticket-tracking.md

   - Supports filters on all standard and custom fields
   - Supports built-in [workflow automation](jira-automation)
   - Supports custom ticket templates
+  - Team has experience working with Jira
 - **Cons**
   - Licenses have a monthly fee (above 10 users)
   - Sprint boards can't be viewed without Zenhub login
   - Members of the public can't submit requests to a Jira board
   - Requires tracking tickets and planning sprints on a different platform

+### OpenProject

+Use the open source project management tool [OpenProject](open-project) for both ticket management and sprint planning.

+- **Pros**
+  - Open source project with self-hosting option
+  - Robust [reporting](jira-reporting) (e.g. burndown charts, velocity, etc.) with enterprise plan
+  - Supports multiple views of tickets (e.g. tabular, kanban board, roadmap)
+  - Supports key planning features like story points and epics out-of-the-box
+- **Cons**
+  - Many basic features require enterprise license which has a per-user cost
+  - Higher investment of time to set up and maintain the project
+  - Sprint boards can't be viewed without logging in
+  - Members of the public can't submit requests to a Jira board
+  - Doesn't seem to support issue or ticket templates
+  - Doesn't seem to support workflow automation
+  - Team has less experience working with OpenProject

 ## Links <!-- OPTIONAL -->